davidlim24/Processing_Task_7_Images_Animation/README.md

 In addtion to Level 3 requirements, animate an image so that it moves in a non-linear path i.e circular, wave, parabolic

 ## Resources
 Check out https://www.kenney.nl/assets for an extensive collection of images for your animation.
-Note that the site is blocked at school so you'll need to usea VPN or download the files from home.
+Note that the site is blocked at school so you'll need to use a VPN or download the files from home.

 ## Submission